 Cancer clinical trials test new ways to diagnose, prevent, and treat, cancer or symptoms related to cancer and its treatment.
 They evaluate the effects of cancer treatments such as surgery, radiation therapy, chemotherapy and biological therapy.
 They also assess different ways to improve the quality of life for people with cancer.
 Most advances in the fight against cancer are the result of clinical trials.

-At Providence Cancer Center
+At Providence Cancer Institute

 , our scientists and clinicians work closely together to improve the standard of care through the integration of clinical trials into clinical practice.
 Our clinical trials include Robert W. Franz Cancer Research Center